Structure Adaptive Elastic-Net: Methodology

-\paragraph{No structural information.} Suppose we do not have any prior structural information on $ \bs{\beta} $ that we can take advantage of.
-Thus the set of $\bs{w}$ that we are interested in is $ \mathcal{M}_{\text{NS}} = [0,C_U]^p$.
-Also in this case, the objective function in \hyperlink{optimization step}{Step 4} of Algorithm \ref{algorithm salasso} is convex.
-So for a given $\bs{\beta}$ and for all $\gamma \in (0,1]$, the $j^{th}$ component of the minimizer is analytically given by
+\paragraph{No structural information.} Suppose we want to use adaptive weights but we do not have any prior structural information on $ \bs{\beta} $ that we can take advantage of.
+Then the set of $\bs{w}$ that we are interested in is $ \mathcal{M}_{\text{NS}} = [0,C_U]^p$.
+The objective function (\ref{optimization step}) in this case is convex.
+For $j = 1, \ldots, p$ and $\gamma \in (0,1]$, the minimizer for given $\bs{\beta}$ can be obtained analytically and it is given by

+So in the absence of structural information, SA-Enet reduces to A-Enet as proposed in \cite{zou2009}. {The framework also includes Elastic-Net as a special case where $ \mathcal{M}_\enet = \{\bs{1}\}$. }